 - Cash advance rate and fee.
 If you withdraw money using your credit card or use your card for cash equivalent transactions, including gift or shopping vouchers, you may be charged extra fees.

-Compared to travel-specific perks like airport lounge access and complimentary travel insurance, purchase protection insurance is something that most people can enjoy on a day-to-day basis.
-When deciding if it’s something that you actually need, it’s important to consider the costs of the card and whether this feature will be worth it in the long term.
+Unlike travel-specific perks such as airport lounge access and complimentary travel insurance, you can enjoy your purchase protection insurance on a day-to-day basis.
+When deciding if it’s something you actually need, it’s important to consider the costs of the card and whether this feature will be worth it in the long term.
 Compare credit cards to find one that best suits your purchasing needs.